aegir-project/provision/README.md

 For example, Provision knows that Drupal requires two services: a database server and a web server.
 Provision knows how to configure Apache, NGINX and Docker.
 It knows how to create a database and configure the permissions.
 It knows how to set file permissions.

-You add your site's URLs and path to your source code and run `provision verify`, and Provision does everything else for you.
+You add your site's URLs and path to your source code using `provision save`and run `provision verify`, and Provision does everything else for you to get a running website.

 ## Development